unknownindividualpersonnel/ModernSMC/README.md

 ## What is ModernSMC?
 ModernSMC is my attempt at properly reviving Super Mario Club's servers, using ThroatyMumbo's SMC-Server repository as a base.
+I'm having trouble attempting to summarize it in words, but essentially I'm approaching this with the idea of making an alternate take on Super Mario Club into reality: Where it's for both regular consumers and retail stores.

+## When will it be finished?
-When everything is ready to go, i'll update this.
+When everything is all said and done and ready to go, i'll update this so that people can connect to ModernSMC.

 ## Original README